vishnusunkari/techread/content/AWS/02-awsconfig.md

 ---
 title: "AWS Config"
 metaTitle: "AWS Config"
 metaDescription: "What is AWS Config?
-A log of all configuration changes to aws resources."
+A log of all configuration changes to AWS resources."
 ---
 ### AWS Config (Configuration Logs for Monitoring, Compliance)
 - A log of all configuration changes to AWS resources.